Chumper/Datatable/README.md

 ##Known Issues

-* jQuery  needs to be loaded at the top of the page.
-Loading it at the bottom will cause the plugin to throw an error.
+* none at the moment

 ##TODO